Kieron Pollard: 2020

 In his 11th consecutive year playing for the Mumbai Indians, Pollard became the first player to represent the franchise in 150 matches.
 Pollard played a critical role in the team winning their 5th IPL title.

-In November 2022, Pollard announced his retirement from IPL and subsequently became the batting coach of the same franchise, Mumbai Indians.
+He was named the 'Super Striker of the Season' in IPL 2020.

+2023

+After having an ordinary season in 2022, the team was supposed to release a list of retained and released players.
+Due to his underperformance the previous season, he decided to retire from the IPL.
+Since he wasn't retained, Pollard didn’t want to play against MI and made the difficult decision to step away from the game.

 Other franchise leagues

 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 He was the leading wicket-taker in the tournament for the Toronto Nationals, with five dismissals in six matches.

 Pollard was bought by Karachi Kings for US$140,000 in 2017 Pakistan Super League players draft.
 In a do or die match against Lahore Qalandars he scored 45 runs off 20 balls to help his team to stay in the tournament, later he was judged man of the match.
 He played for Multan Sultans in PSL 3.
 He was picked by Peshawar Zalmi in 2019 Pakistan Super League players draft.

 In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
 In June 2019, he was selected to play for the Toronto Nationals franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League.
+In the 2023 Caribbean Premier League, league's first red card was given to his team, Trinbago Knight Riders, due to slow over-rate violations.
+Pollard criticized the rule, calling it "absolutely ridiculous".

 In T10 League, Pollard has represented Kerala Kings and Deccan Gladiators.

-In The Hundred, Pollard played for Welsh Fire.
 In April 2022, he was bought by the London Spirit for the 2022 season of The Hundred.
-Pollard will play the 2022 T20 Blast season for Surrey.
+Pollard played the 2022 T20 Blast season for Surrey.
+Pollard appeared for Southern Brave in the 2024 season of The Hundred.
+Pollard achieved a rare feat by scoring 5 sixes in a set and also scoring 6 sixes in 6 balls in a t20i match.

+Coaching career

+In November 2022, Pollard announced his retirement from IPL and subsequently became the batting coach of the same franchise, Mumbai Indians.
+In December 2023, he was appointed as the assistant coach of England cricket team for the 2024 ICC Men's T20 World Cup.